Community Hall of Fame 2014

 Paul D. Williams

-Paul D. Williams was an educator at Woodside High School for 28 years and an advocate for his students in special and general education.
-He built enduring, nurturing, and meaningful relationships with students in the town of Woodside, and the cities of Redwood City and East Palo Alto.
+Paul was a teacher and advocate at Woodside High School for students in Special Education and social studies for over 30 years.
+He built enduring, nurturing and meaningful relationships with students from Woodside, Portola Valley, Redwood City and East Palo Alto.

-Paul was that rare educator who pushed every one of his diverse and multi-cultural students to achieve.
-He was an early, strong, and permanent voice for gay, lesbian, bi-sexual, transgender, and questioning youth as well as for students of color and for those who learn differently.
-Paul opened their minds and their hearts to a world of potential and possibility.
+He was also an advisor to numerous international and multicultural clubs and was an early, strong and permanent voice for LGBT youth, students of color and those who learn differently.
+Paul opened their hearts and minds to a world of potential and possibility.

 Bill Guttormsen was a Woodside High School teacher and coach who had a profound effect on all who came in contact with him.
 Just what that effect was (and still is for many) can be best summed up with paraphrased portions of Sequoia Union High School District Resolution Number 675 (October 1986) that designated the gymnasium at Woodside as the William M. Guttormsen Gymnasium: